markocoding/pd-diplomski/README.md

 4. That's all!

 ## Footnote
-	**DO NOT** change the database or the main file name if you don't apply the same changes throughout the whole project.
+	Do NOT change the database or the main file name if you don't apply the same changes throughout the whole project.